MicrosoftLearning/MS-102T00-Microsoft-365-Administrator-Essentials/Instructions/Labs/LAB_AK_04_Lab4_Ex1_Manage_secure_user_access.md

 19. In the **Sign in** window, enter **laura@xxxxxZZZZZZ.onmicrosoft.com** (where xxxxxZZZZZZ is the tenant prefix assigned to you by your lab hosting provider), and then select **Next**.

-20. On the **Enter password** window, enter any random mix of letters and then select **Sign in**.
+20. On the **Enter password** window, enter any random mix of letters and numbers and then select **Sign in**.
 Note the invalid password error message that appears.

 	Repeat this step 2 more times.